-- Avoiding TV, video games, and other electronics 30 minutes before bed will help your brain wind down for sleep.
+- Avoid TV, video games, and other electronics 30 minutes before bedtime to help your brain wind down for sleep.

-- Nutrition- Sometimes stress or mental illness causes unexpected changes in appetite which can lead to under or over eating.
-Neglecting to properly nourish your body because of this can leave you feeling foggy-headed, dizzy, low-energy, and has harmful consequences on your health.
-Listen to your body and choose foods you enjoy and leave you feeling energized and satisfied.
+- Nutrition- Sometimes stress or mental illness causes unexpected changes in appetite, which can lead to under- or over-eating.
+This can leave you feeling foggy-headed, dizzy, and low-energy, and can be harmful to your overall health.
+Choose foods you enjoy and that leave you feeling energized and satisfied.
+Other helpful tips:

 - Stay hydrated, especially in hot weather!

-- Sharing a meal with a friend or family can be a great way to connect.
+- Share a meal with friends or family.
+It can be a great way to connect while enjoying good food.

-- Exercise- Self-care isn't just taking care of your mind, but your body too!
+- Exercise- Self-care is about taking care of not only your mind, but also your body.
 Exercising releases endorphins in your brain, elevating your mood and lowering your stress.
 It also improves blood flow throughout the body, leaving you feeling refreshed and energized.
-There is no need to push yourself too hard or do a type of exericse you don't enjoy; even light activity like walking or playing sports can benefit your health.
-Inviting a friend or family member along with you can make exercising a fun, social activity too!
+There is no need to push yourself too hard or engage in exercise routines you don't enjoy; even light activity like walking or playing sports can benefit your health.
+Inviting a friend or family member along can make exercising a fun, social activity too.

 Tools to Help Manage Stress

 - Deep Breathing Exercises

 - Take in slow, deep breaths and breathe out slowly, focusing on the rise and fall of your lungs.

 - Practice deep breathing at least once a day.
 It's a great way to get your day started, center yourself during the day, or wind down for bed.